elatov/elatov.github.io/_posts/2012-11-30-presenting-a-lun-from-a-netapp-fas-3240-arrya-to-an-esxi-5-0-host-running-on-a-cisco-ucs-b200-blade.md

         Acknowledged Adapters: 1

-So the hardware for my blade is &#8216;N20-B6625-1&#8242; and Serial is &#8220;FCH1432V1HY&#8221;; both matched, which is good.
+So the hardware for my blade is 'N20-B6625-1' and Serial is "FCH1432V1HY"; both matched, which is good.

 ## Confirming UCS HBA Connectivity

-We are going to be connecting to our NetApp filer over Fibre Channel, so let&#8217;s make sure our WWNs are logged into the Cisco InterConnects.
+We are going to be connecting to our NetApp filer over Fibre Channel, so let's make sure our WWNs are logged into the Cisco InterConnects.
 So first checking for the WWN from the ESXi host, we see the following:

     ~ # esxcfg-scsidevs -a
     vmhba0  mptsas            link-n/a  sas.50022bdd8c104000                    (0:1:0.0) LSI Logic / Symbios Logic LSI1064E